Jean de Moy: Ligue

-As the Ligue founded by Jacques d'Humières in Péronne spread into Normandie, Meilleraye was an eager adopter of the cause.
+As the Ligue founded by Jacques d'Humières in Péronne spread into Normandie, La Meilleraye was an eager adopter of the cause.
 Provided the official royal ligue declaration that he was to swear with his subordinates after Henri III co-opted the project he adapted the provided text.
 Having convoked an assembly of notables in Caux and Gisors they swore a version that was in line with Henri's for the first eight of eighteen articles.
 However from here the oath was altered.
-Meilleraye removed the clauses that protected the livelihoods of Protestants, he further adapted the intended political structure.
-Meilleraye would be the leader of the Ligue in his region, not by virtue of his governorship, as was the intent, but rather the fact the deputies of the ligue had elected him.
+La Meilleraye removed the clauses that protected the livelihoods of Protestants, he further adapted the intended political structure.
+La Meilleraye would be the leader of the Ligue in his region, not by virtue of his governorship, as was the intent, but rather the fact the deputies of the ligue had elected him.
 His subordinates would also be elected.
 A provision ensured that if either he or his subordinates deviated from proper Catholicism, that they could be removed from office and new candidates elected.
 This elected structure extended beyond the ligues administration into its military wing, with the ligue commanders also facing election.

 This version of the ligue was radically different to the official one the crown had promulgated and was thus illegal, given Henri had outlawed all other ligues.
-As such, Meilleraye and his subordinates organised it in secret.
+As such, La Meilleraye and his subordinates organised it in secret.
 To continue his coordination with Humières, Pierre de Ronchorolles acted as an intermediary between the two liguers.
-In Meilleraye's absence Roncherolles attended a council meeting at Abbeville in April to discuss the failure to bring Amiens into the fold.
-In May Humières and Meilleraye met in person to discuss drawing up a letter to the king in opposition to the rumours of peace that were now swirling the court.
-Meilleraye hoped to have Roncherolles appointed as maître de camp for all ligue forces in Normandie, to this end he secured the endorsement of his fellow governor Carrouges, however his rival Matignon interfered with this plan, having appointed his own man in lower Normandie.
-The king for his part rejected Meilleraye's proposal for a unified maître de camp fearing it would pass too much power to him.
+In La Meilleraye's absence Roncherolles attended a council meeting at Abbeville in April to discuss the failure to bring Amiens into the fold.
+In May Humières and La Meilleraye met in person to discuss drawing up a letter to the king in opposition to the rumours of peace that were now swirling the court.
+La Meilleraye hoped to have Roncherolles appointed as maître de camp for all ligue forces in Normandie, to this end he secured the endorsement of his fellow governor Carrouges, however his rival Matignon interfered with this plan, having appointed his own man in lower Normandie.
+The king for his part rejected La Meilleraye's proposal for a unified maître de camp fearing it would pass too much power to him.